The Research

 ~200

-peer-reviewed papers in the scholarly corpus
+Papers in scholarly corpus

 15

-SCOR-aligned tasks in the readiness matrix
+SCOR-aligned tasks

 What the data shows.